espressif/idf-eclipse-plugin/README.md

 ![](docs_readme/images/linux-logo.png)

 > **Note:** Espressif-IDE version 3.0 and later supports ESP-IDF version 5.x and above.
-For ESP-IDF version 4.x and earlier, please use Espressif-IDE version <a href="https://github.com/espressif/idf-eclipse-plugin/releases/tag/v2.12.1">2.12.1</a>
+For ESP-IDF version 4.x, please use Espressif-IDE version <a href="https://github.com/espressif/idf-eclipse-plugin/releases/tag/v2.12.1">2.12.1</a>

 # To Get Started with the Espressif-IDE